MicrosoftDocs/customer-insights/ci-docs/data/b2b/data-unification-contacts.md

 ### View the results of contact unification

 After unification completes, the **Data** > **Unify** page shows the number of unified contact profiles.
-The results of each step in the unification process displays on each tile.
-For example, **Source fields** shows the number of mapped attributes (fields) and **Duplicate records** shows the number of duplicate records found.
+The result of each step in the unification process displays on each tile.
+For example, **Source fields** shows the number of mapped attributes, or columns, and **Duplicate records** shows the number of duplicate records that were found.
+The **Matching conditions** tile displays only if multiple tables were selected.

 :::image type="content" source="media/b2b-unified-contacts.svg" alt-text="Screenshot of the Data Unify page after contacts are unified.":::

-> [!TIP]
-> The **Matching conditions** tile displays only if multiple tables were selected.

-We recommend you review the results, particularly the quality of your [match rules](data-unification-update.md#manage-match-rules) and refine them if necessary.

-When needed, [make changes to the contact unification settings](data-unification-update.md) and rerun the unified profile.
+We recommend that you review the results, particularly the quality of your [match rules](../data-unification-update.md#manage-match-rules) and refine them if necessary.
+If needed, [make changes to the contact unification settings](../data-unification-update.md) and rerun the unified profile.

 ### Verify output tables from data unification

 Go to **Data** > **Tables** to verify the output tables.

-The unified contact profile table, called *UnifiedContact*, displays in the **Profiles** section.
-The first successful unification run creates the *UnifiedContact* table.
-All subsequent runs expand that table.
+The unified contact profile table, called *UnifiedContact*, appears in the **Profiles** section.
+The first successful unification run creates the the table.
+All subsequent runs expand it.

 Key columns in the *UnifiedContact* table include:

-- **UnifiedContactId**: Unique identifier assigned by Customer Insights to this unified profile.
+- **UnifiedContactId**: Uniquely identifies the unified profile.
+Assigned by Customer Insights.

-- **FK_ContactToAccountId**: Winner value resulting from the merging of the account foreign keys for this contact.
-This value is the primary key from a data source, and is used to look up the unified account’s unique CustomerID.
+- **FK_ContactToAccountId**: The primary key from a data source, this value is used to look up he unified account’s unique CustomerID.
+It's the winner value that results from merging the account foreign keys for the contact.

-- **FK_CustomerId**: Unique CustomerID of the contact’s unified accounts.
-This is a foreign key reference to the Customer table’s CustomerID column.
-If it is null, the contact does not have an account.
+- **FK_CustomerId**: Uniquely identifies the contact’s unified accounts.
+This value is a foreign key reference to the 'Customer' table’s 'CustomerID' column.
+If it's null, the contact doesn't have an account.

-- **{ContactSourceTable1}{PrimaryKeyColumn}**: Primary key of the winner source record from the named table involved in the unification of the profile.
+- **{ContactSourceTable1}{PrimaryKeyColumn}**: This value is the primary key of the winner source record from the named table that's involved in the unification of the profile.

-- **{ContactSourceTable1}{PrimaryKeyColumn}_Alternate**: A semicolon separated list of all source records from the named table involved in unification of the profile.
+- **{ContactSourceTable1}{PrimaryKeyColumn}_Alternate**: This value is a semicolon-separated list of all source records from the named table involved in unification of the profile.

-Deduplication and conflation tables are created and display in the **System** section.
+Deduplication and conflation tables are created and appear in the **System** section.
 A deduplicated table for each of the source tables is created with the name **Deduplication_DataSource_Tablename**.
 The **ContactsConflationMatchPairs** table contains information about cross-table matches.

 A deduplication output table contains the following information:
 - IDs / Keys

-  - Primary key and Alternate ID fields.
-Alternate ID field consists of all the alternate IDs identified for a record.
+  - Primary key and Alternate ID columns, which consist of all the alternate IDs identified for a record.

-  - Deduplication_GroupId field shows the group or cluster identified within a table that groups all the similar records based on the specified deduplication fields.
+  - Deduplication_GroupId column shows the group or cluster that's identified in a table and groups similar records based on the specified deduplication columns.
 It's used for system processing purposes.
 If there are no manual deduplication rules specified and system defined deduplication rules apply, you may not find this field in the deduplication output table.

-  - Deduplication_WinnerId: This field contains the winner ID from the identified groups or clusters.
-If the Deduplication_WinnerId is same as the Primary key value for a record, it means that the record is the winner record.
+  - Deduplication_WinnerId column contains the winner ID from the identified groups or clusters.
+If the Deduplication_WinnerId is same as the primary key value for a record, it means that the record is the winner record.

-- Fields used to define the deduplication rules.
+- Columns that are used to define the deduplication rules.

-- Rule and Score fields to denote which of the deduplication rules got applied and the score returned by the matching algorithm.
+- Rule and Score columns that denote which of the deduplication rules got applied and the score that's returned by the matching algorithm.

-## Next Step
+## Next step

-Configure [activities](activities.md), [enrichment](enrichment-hub.md), or [relationships](relationships.md) to gain more insights about your contacts.
+Configure [activities](activities-contacts.md), [enrichment](b2b-overview.md#enrichments), and [relationships](../relationships.md) to gain more insights about your contacts.